conraythefirst/i3tools/README.md

 A small script to easily switch focus and move the current workspace to a second screen in a dual screen setup.

 ```
-	switchScreen.sh move 	#move current workspace to other screen
+	./switchScreen.sh move 	#move current workspace to other screen
-	switchScreen.sh focus 	#switch to workspace visible on other screen
+	./switchScreen.sh focus 	#switch to workspace visible on other screen
 ```

 ### Dependencies